-EY GAM provides a global framework for delivering high-quality audit services through the consistent application of thought processes, judgments and procedures in all audit engagements, regardless of the size.
-EY GAM also requires compliance with relevant ethical requirements, including independence from the audited entity.
+EY GAM provides a global framework for delivering highquality audit services through the consistent application of thought processes, judgments and procedures in all audit engagements.
 Making risk assessments; reconsidering and modifying them as appropriate; and using these assessments to determine the nature, timing and extent of audit procedures are fundamental to EY GAM.
 The methodology also emphasizes applying appropriate professional skepticism in the execution of audit procedures.
-EY GAM is based on International Standards on Auditing (ISAs) and is supplemented in EY Latvia to comply with the local Latvia auditing standards and regulatory or statutory requirements.
+EY GAM is based on International Standards on Auditing and is supplemented in EY US to comply with PCAOB and AICPA auditing standards and regulatory requirements.
+EY GAM also requires compliance with relevant ethical requirements, including independence from the audited entity.

-Using an online tool, EY Atlas, an EY auditor is presented with a version of EY GAM, organized by topic, and is designed to focus the audit strategy on the financial statement risks, and the design and execution of the appropriate audit response to those risks.
-EY GAM consists of two key components: requirements and guidance; and supporting forms and examples.
-The requirements and guidance reflect both auditing standards and EY policies.
-The forms and examples include leading practice illustrations and assist in performing and documenting audit procedures.

-EY GAM can be "profiled" or tailored to present the relevant requirements and guidance, depending on the nature of the entity being audited - e.g., there are profiles for listed entities For member firms in the EU and EEA; Regulation (EU) 537/2014: public interest entities and for those considered noncomplex entities.
+Using an online tool, EY Atlas, an EY auditor is presented with a version of EY GAM, organized by topic, that is designed to focus the audit strategy on the financial statement risks and the design and execution of the appropriate audit response to those risks.
+EY GAM can be "profiled" or tailored to present the relevant requirements and guidance, depending on the nature of the entity being audited - e.g., there are profiles for listed entities and for those considered non-complex entities.